 Representation of several financial institutions and other financial services companies in product reviews, mock examinations and other readiness guidance in advance of CFPB exams.
 In addition, advise client in connection with supervisory exam issues involving the CFPB, including a wide range of pre-enforcement issues as well as responding to Proposed Action Response Request letters.

-Representation of multiple fintech companies in the development of products and services, including navigating regulatory requirements and the negotiation of various, relevant agreements.
+Representation of multiple fintech and regtech companies in the development of products and services, including navigating regulatory requirements and the negotiation of various, relevant agreements.

-Representation of multiple fintech companies on regulatory compliance matters, including establishing compliance management programs, evaluating fair lending and UDAAP risks, developing consumer complaint response systems, evaluating licensing requirements, and establishing bank partnerships.
+Representation of multiple fintech companies on regulatory compliance matters, including establishing compliance management programs, evaluating fair lending and UDAAP risks, developing consumer complaint response systems, evaluating licensing requirements, meeting AML/HYC/OFAC requirements, and establishing bank partnerships.

-Representation of several fintech clients in efforts to facilitate discussions around product and service development and related issues with the CFPB, FTC, and other federal and state agencies.
+Representation of several fintech clients in efforts to facilitate regulatory relations strategies and in discussions around product and service development and related issues involving the CFPB, FTC, and other federal and state agencies.

 Representation of many fintech clients in connection with responding to CFPB, FTC, state attorneys general and state financial services regulatory inquiries and investigations.
 These matters have all been resolved without agency action.